 Surgery may be needed in people with abscesses or an infection that does not respond to antibiotics.

 - Avoid eating or drinking unpasteurized milk and dairy foods.
-If you are unsure if a dairy product is pasteurized, don’t eat it.
+If you are unsure if a dairy product is pasteurized, don’t consume it.

 - Wear a protective mask when dealing with brucellosis cultures in a laboratory.

 - Have cattle and bison that live in areas heavily infected with brucellosis vaccinated by an accredited veterinarian or government health official.
 The vaccine contains a live virus and is dangerous to humans.
 For best results, calves should be vaccinated when they are 4-6 months old.
-There is no brucellosis vaccine for humans as of yet.
+At this time, there is no brucellosis vaccine for humans.

 Centers for Disease Control and Prevention